wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+   specific (shorter prefix length) Tailored Response, then implementations can either:

+   1. Deaggregate the shorter prefix response into multiple longer prefix responses, or,

    2. Alert the operator that the order of queries will determine which answers get cached, and either warn and continue or treat this as